gokaran-dev/FIFO/README.md

 ## Future Work

-- Implementation of an asynchronous FIFO to handle different clock domains.
+- Implementation of an asynchronous FIFO to handle different clock domains(Currently working on it)
 - Additional testbenches and verification.
 - Possible integration with other modules like UART.